Monitoring a landslide recovery operation

 Why were both systems combined?
 Speed, reliability and depth of data

-The radar system allowed movements to be identified across hectares in seconds by comparing consecutive measurements through interferometry (the interference of waves) over a large distance range, from 0.1 mm up to 800 metres.
+The radar system allowed movements to be identified across hectares in seconds by comparing consecutive measurements through interferometry (the interference of waves) over a large distance range, detecting movements of ±0.1mm at up to 800m.
 While highly sensitive, it can only monitor within its line of sight.
 Not all areas of the landslide allowed radar measurement due to its inclination and parts being hidden by vegetation.
-Therefore, the total stations covered any blind spots and measured prisms in both the radar coverage and shadowed areas.
+Therefore, multiple total stations covered any blind spots and measured prisms in both the radar coverage and shadowed areas.
 The prism data helped the engineers and geologists understand each area's true movement, building an exact picture of the 3D movements taking place.
 These highly complementary technologies provided a combination of speed from radar detection with reliable spatial information on the movements via total station measurements.
 Leica Geosystems and IDS GeoRadar technology and software form Hexagon Geosystems’ monitoring solution.

 Connectivity and instant alerts